South East Forest National Park

 |Facilities||Picnic tables, barbecue facilities, carpark, toilets|

-Located in South East Forests National Park, between Bega and Cooma, this small campground has room for 3 tent sites and 1 camper trailer or caravan.
+Located in South East Forest National Park, between Bega and Cooma, this small campground has room for 3 tent sites and 1 camper trailer or caravan.
 Surrounded by forest, biodiverse swamps and grasslands, it will delight campers, bushwalkers, wildlife spotters and photographers.